sandipseal458/VLSI-/P04-4bit-up-down-counter/README.md

 I also learned that the order of control signal checking in RTL directly reflects the priority of those signals in hardware.
-This same priority thinking applies to every sequential circuit including the pipeline control unit of the RISC-V processor built in Year 2.
+This same priority thinking applies to every sequential circuit including the pipeline control unit of the RISC-V processor.